In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

-Then, simply use your mouse, trackpad, or stylus to draw it.
-You can also change the angle, thickness, and color of your signature to make it unique.
+Then, use your mouse, trackpad, or stylus to draw it.
+You can also change your signature’s angle, thickness, and color to make it unique.

 Using your fingers on a touchscreen

-If you have a tablet or a smartphone with a drawing app, you can draw a signature with it.
+You can draw a signature with a tablet or a smartphone with a drawing app.
 Simply open your drawing app, select the brush and color, and start drawing your signature.

-When you’re satisfied with the result, you can save it and send it to your email, or send it to your Mac via Bluetooth to start using it.
+When satisfied with the result, you can save it and send it to your email or your Mac via Bluetooth to start using it.

 Using your keyboard and choosing a font